CowchPotatoe/Qt-Notex/README.md

    ```bash
    ./Notex-x86_64.AppImage
    ```
-You can move the AppImage to another folder and run it from there.
+The AppImage can be moved to another folder and run from there.
-> Desktop application-menu integration and application icons may depend on your Linux desktop environment and AppImage integration support.
+> **Note:** The AppImage contains the Notex application, Qt libraries, plugins, and application icon.
+However, application-menu and dock integration can depend on the Linux desktop environment.
+Some desktop environments may require additional AppImage integration support for the application to appear as an installed application with its icon.

 ### tar.gz
-The tarball contains the Notex application, required Qt libraries, plugins, and installation scripts.
+The tarball contains the Notex application, required Qt libraries, plugins, application icon, and installation scripts.
-1. Download:
+1. Download `Notex-release.tar.gz`.
-   `Notex-release.tar.gz`
 2. Extract the archive:
    ```bash
    tar -xzf Notex-release.tar.gz